future-architect/cheetah-grid/packages/docs/api/js/column_actions/CheckEditor.md

 You can control the property of `readOnly` and `disabled` by setting the instance of `CheckEditor` class to `action` of the column.
 But if you define `'check'`, as string, to `action` of the column, you can't control these properties.
+You can also disable or read-only each record by specifying a function for the `disabled` and `readOnly` properties.

 <code-preview>